Mah Siew Keong: Party

 Mah joined Parti Gerakan Rakyat Malaysia in 1993.
 He was attracted by the party's struggle for a just, fair and egalitarian Malaysia.
 Mah steadily rose up the party ranks and held many positions at all the division, state and national levels.

 In 2003, Mah was elected as the National Youth Chairman of Gerakan and the Chairman of Teluk Intan Gerakan Division.
 He was also appointed by the then Party President, the late Tun Dr Lim Keng Yaik as a member of the Party's highest decision making body, the Central Working Committee.
 Mah also served as the Secretary of the Gerakan Perak State Liaison Committee from 2005 to 2008.

-In the 2008 Party election, Mah was elected as one of the party's three elected vice-presidents' with the highest votes.
-In the aftermath of the 2013 General Election, Mah was also appointed as the Secretary-General of Gerakan after the resignation of Teng Chang Yeow.
+In the 2008 Party election, Mah was elected as one of the party's three elected vice-presidents with the highest votes.
+In the aftermath of the 2013 General Election, Mah was also appointed the Secretary-General of Gerakan after the resignation of Teng Chang Yeow.

 In the 2013 Party Election, Mah was elected as the Party President of Gerakan by defeating Teng Chang Yeow, the Chairman of Gerakan Penang State Liaison Committee.